Power Variability: Variable

 Airgun rated: No

 Mounting Rings Included: No

 Best Uses: Big Game Hunting, Varmint Hunting, Target Shooting, Tactical Use

 This NightForce NXS 5.5-22X56 rifle scope with MOAR reticle is the champion of long range scopes that can appropriately be used as a hunting scope.
 Its build quality, clear glass, and intricate ballistic reticle options make it a hit among fans.
 In fact, even with its hefty price tag, it still has what you would consider a decent sized reviewer base - and it sports an impressive and unyielding near perfect rating online.
 Plus, this beast survived the 'Torture Test' but you'll have to read on if you want to learn more about that.

-I don’t see this scope disappointing you if have the budget to spend the top dollar funds on this.
-In fact, we think it is so good it earned a place on our list of the best premium rifle scopes – which you can check out here.
+I don't see this scope disappointing you if have the budget to spend the top dollar funds on this.
+In fact, we think it is so good it earned a place on our list of the best high end rifle scopes which you can see here.